 Ans:

-Engine knocking, also known as detonation, occurs when the air-fuel mixture in the combustion chamber ignites spontaneously or prematurely before the spark plug fires.
-This can be caused by factors such as high compression ratios, excessive heat, poor fuel quality, or incorrect ignition timing.
-If not addressed promptly, knocking can lead to engine damage.
+Engine knocking, or detonation, happens when the air-fuel mixture ignites prematurely before the spark plug fires.
+Common causes include high compression, excessive heat, poor fuel quality, or incorrect ignition timing.
+This abnormal combustion can create harmful pressure spikes, which, if not resolved, may lead to engine damage.
+Addressing the issue quickly is crucial to prevent costly repairs and maintain engine performance.

 17. How does the cooling system work in an IC engine?